wyatt-herkamp/lock_freedom/CONTRIBUTING.md

 # Documentation
 If you write any method, iterator, data structure or whatever, you are not required to write any documentation.
-However, writing documentation helps me (or any other person) to understand what is your purpouse.
-But don't worry, if you did not wrote any documentation and I need more info, I am going to ask it.
+However, writing documentation helps me (or any other person) to understand what is its purpouse.
+But don't worry, if you did not wrote any documentation and I need more info, I am going to ask for the info.

 # Testing
 Besides writing unit tests, if you wrote anything sensitive or with `unsafe`